hyperion-cs/dhaf/README.md

 3. Install and start etcd on all the watchdog servers (if you have not already done so).
 See details [here](https://etcd.io/docs/v3.5/quickstart/) and [here](https://etcd.io/docs/v3.5/op-guide/clustering/);
 4. Install dhaf (requires .NET >= 5.0) from sources;
 5. Create a Cloudflare account with a free plan (this will be enough).
 Transfer there DNS management for your domain name `foo.com`;
+    - Warning!
+To combat scammers, Cloudflare does not allow DNS configuration via the official API for domains with a .cf, .ga, .gq, .ml, or .tk TLD (top-level domain).
+Thus, it is not possible to work with them in **dhaf** either.
+However, it is still possible to manually configure them in Cloudflare Dashboard.
-6. Create a configuration file `config.dhaf`, which has the following contents:
+7. Create a configuration file `config.dhaf`, which has the following contents:
 ```yaml
 cloudflare-api-token: <token>